-Johnny Nhan is an associate professor and graduate director in the Department of Criminal Justice at Texas Christian University.
+Johnny Nhan is Associate Dean of Graduate Studies and Professor in the Department of Criminal Justice at Texas Christian University.

 Nhan's research has focused primarily on technology and policing, ranging from issues of cyber security to police culture and collaborative security networks.
 His first book, published in 2010, Policing Cyberspace: A Structural and Cultural Analysis, examined cyber policing task forces in California.
 His latest book, published in 2019, Issues and Controversies in Policing Today, looks at 21st century policing issues ranging from academy and field training to surveillance and LGBTQ officers.